Home / Guides

 Chinese Tea Gifts by Budget

-Use budget as a planning filter for Chinese tea gifts without assuming live prices, discounts, or inventory.
+Use budget as a planning filter for Chinese tea gifts without assuming current cost, promotion, or inventory details.

 The short answer: Budget should decide the size of the gesture, not the quality of the thought: choose one focused object at a lower budget, a paired tea-and-tool gift at a middle budget, and a specialized teaware piece only when the recipient will actually use it.